-A suite of new shopfronts to improve what was ‘Britain’s Worst Street’
+A suite of new shopfronts to improve ‘the worst street in Britain’

 In 2002, the BBC asked the public to nominate ‘Britain’s Worst Street’.
 Streatham High Road topped the poll.